Best Linux VPN of 2025

 For less than $2.50 per month, Surfshark is one of the cheapest VPNs on the block—and even offers unlimited simultaneous connections.
 How's that for value?
 See for yourself why Surfshark holds the crown as the best cheap VPN on the market with a 30-day money-back guarantee.

-ExpressVPN is my top pick for the best VPN overall, and while it can't quite keep up with Surfshark on Linux, it's still a great choice.
-It has powerful streaming support, plenty of features, and its browser extension offers an intuitive GUI.
+ExpressVPN is always among the best VPNs.
+While it can't quite keep up with Surfshark on Linux, it's still a great choice.
+It has powerful streaming support and plenty of features, and its browser extension offers an intuitive GUI.

 ExpressVPN is a pricey pick, but it automates all of the usual manual configurations, running parallel connections to make sure you're always getting the safest, fastest configuration for what you're doing.
 If that's not enough, you'll get an extra 3 months free and a 30-day money-back guarantee to take it for a test drive.